Remembering Kathi Wall

 Land Conservation

-7 Lakes Alliance permanently protects Denny Phillips Legacy Forest 7 Lakes Alliance has finalized the permanent conservation of the Denny Phillips Legacy Forest, a 200-acre property that secures a critical
+7 Lakes Alliance permanently protects Denny Phillips Legacy Forest 7 Lakes Alliance has permanently protected the Denny Phillips Legacy Forest, a 200-acre conservation area that serves as a critical ecological

 Keep Reading